 In addition to meeting direct needs, new and existing utility and service infrastructure has a role to play in placemaking.
 As Vaughan matures, integrated projects can be achieved that combine infrastructure investments with placemaking and city-building opportunities.
-As large scale investments in public places, Infrastructure and Utilities can often be creatively used to provide a broad range of benefits that extend beyond Vaughan's service needs.
+As large scale investments in public places, infrastructure and utilities can often be creatively used to provide a broad range of benefits that extend beyond Vaughan's service needs, including the benefit of coordinating infrastructure investments with placemaking and city-building opportunities.